ilichkaya/laravel-restify/docs-v2/content/en/api/repositories.md

 ## Update bulk flow

 As the store bulk, the update bulk uses DB transaction to perform the action.
-So you can make sure that even all entries, even no one where updated.
+So you can make sure that of all entries, none were updated.

 ### Bulk update field validations